Étienne François de Choiseul, Duke of Choiseul: Art collection

 Choiseul was interested in music, theatre, and art.
 He created one of the most important collections of paintings in France and was a generous patron of many French artists.
 The items in his collection are known with some accuracy because of two important visual records: first, a snuffbox, often referred to as the 'Choiseul box', with five miniature paintings (1770–1771) by Louis-Nicolas van Blarenberghe, depicting the interior of his Paris residence, the Hôtel de Choiseul on the Rue de Richelieu; and second, a 1771 catalog of his collection with engravings created by Pierre-François Basan.

 Choiseul's collection of paintings mainly consisted of Dutch, Flemish, and French pictures, and included eight works by Rembrandt (for example, the Finding of Moses, Philadelphia Museum of Art), Jacob van Ruisdael's Shore at Egmond aan Zee (National Gallery, London), Gerard ter Borch's Woman Playing a Theorbo to Two Men (National Gallery, London), Philips Wouwerman's Stag Hunt (Hermitage Museum, St. Petersburg), Claude Lorrain's Mercury and Io (National Gallery, Dublin), Louis Le Nain's Forge (Louvre, Paris), Jean-Baptiste Greuze's Girl with a Dog (Upton House, Warwickshire) and Sacrifice to Love (Wallace Collection, London), Joseph Vernet's Rock Arch (Musée des Beaux-Arts, Nîmes), Hubert Robert's Egyptian Palace by the Sea (Musée des Beaux-Arts, Dunkirk) and Joseph-Marie Vien's Greek Girl at the Bath (Museo de Arte, Ponce).

 Choiseul also owned a large number of engraved views of France (including works by Claude Chastillon, Israel Silvestre, Albert Flamen, and Reinier Nooms) and one of the most famous pieces of French furniture of the 18th century, a desk later owned by Talleyrand, Franz von Wolff-Metternich, and Edmond Adolphe de Rothschild, that has been attributed to the ébéniste Antoine Gaudreau and the bronze-chaser Jacques Caffieri.

 Commemoration and popular culture

 Choiseul Island, the largest island of the Solomon Islands is named after him.

 Choiseul Sound, a major inlet on East Falkland is named after him.

 Choiseul appears in the 1934 film Madame du Barry where he is played by Henry O'Neill.

-Choiseul appears in the 2006 film Marie Antoinette, directed by Sophia Coppola, where he is played by Jean-Christophe Bouvet.
+Choiseul appears in the 2006 film Marie Antoinette, directed by Sofia Coppola, where he is played by Jean-Christophe Bouvet.